First Positronium Lifetime Imaging using $^{52}$Mn and $^{55}$Co with a plastic-based PET scanner: Methods

 \subsection{Isotope preparation}

-For this study, two separate experiments were conducted with two novel positron-emitting radionuclides, Manganese-52 ($^{52}$Mn) and Cobalt-55 ($^{55}$Co).
-The $^{52}$Mn isotope was produced under the PRISMAP - The European medical isotope programme at the Hevesy Laboratory in the Department of Health Technology at the Technical University of Denmark (DTU) via the $^{52}$Cr(p,n)$^{52}$Mn production route~\cite{Wooten2015Mnproduction} by irradiating the natural chromium (Cr) targets with protons.
+For this study, two separate experiments were conducted with two novel positron-emitting radionuclides, $^{52}$Mn and $^{55}$Co.
+The $^{52}$Mn isotope was produced under the PRISMAP - The European medical isotope programme at the Hevesy Laboratory in the Department of Health Technology at the Technical University of Denmark (DTU) via the $^{52}$Cr(p,n)$^{52}$Mn production route~\cite{Wooten2015Mnproduction} by irradiating a natural chromium (Cr) target for 8 hours at 40 µA current with a proton beam energy of 16.5 MeV on a GE PETtrace cyclotron.
 After irradiation, the activity was obtained in the Mn$^{2+}$ cation form in a 0.1 M HCl solution and transported to the Jagiellonian University in Krakow. $^{55}$Co was produced at the Heavy Ion Laboratory of the University of Warsaw via the $^{54}$Fe(d,n)$^{55}$Co reaction~\cite{Co_production, Cobalt_production}.
-A metal ($^{54}$Fe) target was irradiated for 2 hours with an 8.4 MeV deuteron beam at a current of 14.1 $\mu$A. After dissolution the irradiated target was dissolved in 6 M HCl, subsequantly filtered and $^{55}$Co was chemically separated at the Institute of Nuclear Chemistry and Technology in Warsaw.
+A metal ($^{54}$Fe) target was irradiated for 2 hours with an 8.4 MeV deuteron beam at a current of 14.1 $\mu$A. After irradiation, the target was dissolved in 6 M HCl, subsequently filtered and $^{55}$Co was chemically separated at the Institute of Nuclear Chemistry and Technology in Warsaw.
 The solution with $^{55}$Co was then transported to the Krakow lab for experiments.